koepkeca/sliceDiff/README.md

 This library is still under developemnt.
 The functions Int32SliceDiff, Int64SliceDiff, and StringSliceDiff are fully functional and have testing / benchmarking libraries

+## Notes on DRY, Interfaces and Generics in Go

+I do understand that this library violates the DRY principle, however, after researching reflect, go generate and interfaces, it still seems to be the best option to just hammer thesee out.
+I wanted to have a generic function that accepted an interface but the issue of the return type was still a problem.
 ## Installation

 go get gtihub.com/koepkeca/sliceDiff